The Best Tracker Funds

 Let’s get right to the point.
 John Bogle’s book “The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns” was the most impactful investing book I’ve ever read.

 The book basically spells out why buying index tracker funds over the long term is far better than stock picking or investing in managed unit trusts and mutual funds, especially if you are a beginner investor.
-Now don’t get me wrong, I like looking into my crystal ball and stock picking (educated gambling) as much as the next person, but there’s too much evidence that most investors and professionals won’t beat the market over a long period of time.

 (I’m currently recording a video series on stock picking where I pony up £5,500 of my own cash and try to beat the returns of my index trackers by stock picking.
 You can watch the video series here).